reframejs/reframe/docs/usage-manual.md

 ## `renderHtmlAtBuildTime`

-By default, every page is rendered to HTML.
+Every page is rendered to HTML.
-(React components can be rendered to the DOM as well as to HTML.)
+(React and Vue.js components can be rendered to the DOM as well as to HTML.)

 The page config option `renderHtmlAtBuildTime` allows you to control whether the page should be rendered statically at build-time or dynamically at request-time.